emilyst/hid-nx-dkms/README.md

 Note that this does **not** include controllers for the "Classic" consoles released by Nintendo.

-This driver also continues to support devices implemented by the original driver:

-* Nintendo Switch Joy-Cons (separately, [together](#combining-joy-con-devices), or in a charging grip)
-* Nintendo Switch Pro Controller

 Supported Linux kernel versions
 -------------------------------

-This driver should work with Linux kernel versions 5.16 or greater.
+This driver should work with Linux kernel versions 5.16 or greater (the same kernel version in which the `hid-nintendo` driver appeared).

+It may work on earlier versions, but they are not supported.

 Installation